Skip to main content

 Does philosophy matter for real life and society?
 Isn’t it all about abstract ideas?
 Actually, philosophy is all about real issues!
 Philosophy aims to provide you with the big picture.
 It allows you to connect and evaluate the many details that you get from the news and from other sciences.
-Philosophers discuss topics from gene drives to gender.
+Philosophers discuss topics from genes to gender.

-Philosophers Connect and Evaluate
+Philosophers connect and evaluate

 Many of you will seek a career immediately after graduating.
 Spoiler alert: studying philosophy gives you tremendous practical advantages in career searches.
 Surprising?
 Maybe, but as the articles you can link to here indicate, this is the finding across a great many job markets, including those in Canada, in the US, the UK, and elsewhere.
 Indeed, there is a whole book written about what you can do with a philosophy degree.
 No wonder philosophy enrollments can be surprisingly high.